itzikbenh/WordVue/README.md

-# WordPress starter theme with Vue.js integratd.
+# WordPress starter theme with Vue.js integrated.
 This theme pretty much includes only a way to compile your assets with Vue code.
 It's meant for you to learn Vue inside WordPress, or to create your own theme.
 It includes an example component.